MicrosoftDocs/Viva/Viva/glint/setup/preview-demo-reporting.md

 3. In the *Upcoming and Live* tab, select **Preview** from the vertical elipses dropdown menu.
 A *Survey Preview* dialog box opens.
    > :::image type="content" source="../../media/glint/setup/preview-dropdown.png" alt-text="Screenshot of the preview dropdown menu within the elipses next to a survey cycle.":::

 4. Select **Generate Report Preview** to view a one-time, randomized data survey report.
-An email will let you know when the report is available; the report may take up to 24 hours to generate.
+An email lets you know when the report is available; the report may take up to 24 hours to generate.
 Once generated, your report remains visible for seven days.

    > :::image type="content" source="../../media/glint/setup/generate-report-preview.png" alt-text="Screenshot of the *Survey Preview for Engagement* dialog box from which to select **Generate Report Preview**.":::